Download Printable Version (PDF)

 Sophia took a job as a waiter to raise money for Christina and for Reuben’s children.
 Sophia also helped Alice and Reuben with the children—valuable experience when she later married and had children of her own.

-Thomas left town, and he never wanted children of his own.
-But he still loved his family, so he would send them money, and he would drive over to visit his siblings and his nieces and nephews every Christmas.
-And so, of the six siblings, three—Reuben, Sophia, and Christina, went on to start families of their own, and three—the Firstborn, Elizabeth, and Thomas—never did.
+Thomas joined the military and left town, and he never wanted children of his own.
+But he still loved his family, so he would send them money, and after he finished his service, he became a police officer in a nearby county.
+Every year, he would drive over to visit his siblings and his nieces and nephews a week before Christmas—as his work schedule did not allow him to vacation on Christmas Day.

 The Firstborn never returned.
 Yet they remembered what he had taught them.
 The Spirit of Love he sent after him would guide them and comfort them for their whole lives and the lives of their descendants.